 But enforcement seems to be based on getting the most blatant violators so if you flip a couple of cars a year, you might be in the clear.
 Based on the DMV’s press release and their photos, we can infer they are going after (1) sellers who multiple cars by placing ads on the internet.
 Remember on Craigslist, they can put your phone number in the search box, and if a bunch of ads come with the same phone number that might be a red flag.
 And (2) parking them on streets where people don’t want to see them.

-To understand the all the implications of the text, from what we have read the deal is that you will have problems getting the car out of impound.
+To understand the all the implications of the text, from what we have read, the deal is that you will have problems getting the car out of impound.
 You have to show ID and insurance as the registered owner, but many car flippers don’t register or insure their cars because they only plan to own them for a couple of weeks.
 Also you will have to pay for a citation for violating AB2042, all parking tickets, towing charges, and impound fees.
-In other words big bucks.
+In other words, if you are targeted it will cost you big bucks.
 The law seems to have been inspired by curbstoners taking up all the parking in many urban environments.
 It’s not clear if the cops can take your car if parked legally on private property on a lot not for public use. (read the bill)

 To be fair, they do have a point and is doing a public service.
 There are some bad actors who do cheap fixes on used cars and sell them to unsuspecting buyers.
 In the reports we read, the California DMV found some cases where cars advertised looked good but they were salvage cars from another state.
 The frames were repaired wrong, which could cause an accident if the welds broke.
 Also they had not replaced airbags that had been deployed in previous accidents.
 And in some cases, the curbstoners certainly did not know what they were doing.
 They got the car for a deal and were just reselling it to make a few extra bucks.
 Another practice that unlicensed dealers engage in is Auto Title Kiting–A car is purchased usually for cash and the unlicensed dealer does not put the title in her name.
-She avoids the regular costs of owning a car, see below, and since it takes weeks for parking violations to get to the old owner’s address, they just park wherever they want.
-They stick the cost of tickets on the old owner or new owner.
-Another problem is that they may not take responsibility for accidents.
-They just run away.
-From personal experience, I know this can be a real pain.
+She avoids the regular costs of owning a car (see below) and since it takes weeks for parking violations to get to the old owner’s address, she just parks them wherever she wants.
+She sticks the cost of tickets on the previous or future registered owner.
+Another problem is that she may not take responsibility for accidents.
+Someone else’s name is on title, so the unlicensed dealer just run away.
+(From personal experience, I know this can be a real pain.
 I recall explaining to the GG police officer that I wasn’t driving the car, I sold it to some dude who paid cash and he said he would straight to the DMV to put the car in his name.
-Fortunately, I didn’t match his description otherwise I would have probably gone to jail.
-He was speeding and drove the car into someone’s house.
+Fortunately, I didn’t match his description otherwise I would have probably gone to jail because the guy was speeding and drove the car into someone’s house.)

 The bottom line, is that if you want to do more than occasionally flip your ride for a few extra bucks, you might want to consider getting a dealers license (see below).
 The TV news reports we saw seemed to be a re-reading of this press release.
 Also see this blog post from a lobbyist of a car dealers association that got the 2008 law passed.